wolfgangwarneke/udacity-react-native-flashcards/README.md

 * Run `npm install start` on the command line to install dependencies and boot Expo
 * Scan that lovely QR code and you'll be studying in a *flash*

-### Notes to Reviewer
+### Notes to Udacity Reviewer

 ##### Device Testing #####
-_This APP was testing in Expo on a physical iPhone 6 Plus and a physical Samsung Galaxy S5.
-Only portrait mode was tested for these devices and at this point this app is intended to function as portrait only._
+This APP was testing in Expo on a physical iPhone 6 Plus and a physical Samsung Galaxy S5.
+Only portrait mode was tested for these devices and at this point this app is intended to function as portrait only.

 ##### How to test the notifications #####
-_I'm sure you've had to tweak many similar setups, so you will know what to do, but to be extra sure: if you'd like to setup notifications, go into `/utils/notifications.js` and alter the relevant constants._
+I'm sure you've had to tweak many similar setups, so you will know what to do, but to be extra sure: if you'd like to setup notifications, go into `/utils/notifications.js` and alter the relevant constants.
+Also, there is a a button on the `Settings` component which clears out the local notification, which may be useful for you.

 ##### *A semantic note* #####
-_My quiz view *technically* starts after the quiz begins.
-The view with the instructions and button to start the quiz is a *quiz loading* view rather than the quiz view itself.
-The instructions were deemed necessary by test users who could not easily recognize what the app was for or how to use it and thusly added for clarity._
+My quiz view *technically* starts after the quiz begins.
+The view with the instructions and button to start the quiz is a *quiz loading* or `PreQuiz` view rather than the quiz view itself.
+The instructions were deemed necessary by test users who could not easily recognize what the app was for or how to use it and thusly added for clarity.

-##### Meta Data... #####
+##### About that Meta Data... #####
-_Meta data for production is NOT included in this app, because there was nothing specifying wether there should be or not.
-At this point, this app exists in a state of prototypal development!_
+Meta data for production is NOT included in this app, because there was nothing specifying wether there should be or not.
+At this point, this app exists in a state of prototypal development!

 ### Prerequisites